Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

-{ Here we changed the sign of $q_{\rm{IR}}$ with respect to \cite{Poghossian3} to take difference in conventions into account.
-We note that this does not affect the asymptotical behaviour of the instanton partition function. }
+{ Here we change the sign of $q_{\rm{IR}}$ relative to \cite{Poghossian3} to take the difference in conventions into account.
+We note that this does not affect the asymptotic behaviour of the instanton partition function. }

-It is known that the fraction in (\ref{qUVN3}) is proportional to $J_{(3,\infty,\infty)}^{-1}$, the Hauptmodule of $ \Gamma_{(3,\infty,\infty)}=\Gamma_0(3)$ constructed in \cite{Doran}, up to a rescaling and shift of the argument.
+It is known that the fraction in (\ref{qUVN3}) is proportional to $J_{(3,\infty,\infty)}^{-1}$, the Hauptmodul of $\Gamma_{(3,\infty,\infty)}=\Gamma_0(3)$ constructed in \cite{Doran}, up to a rescaling and a shift of the argument.
 So, to ensure that it agrees with (\ref{eqn:tau-final}) it is enough to compare finitely many terms and observe a perfect agreement.
 The one-loop contribution for $N=3$ is

 so we again see that the effective couplings in (\ref{eqn:asympt2Nantifund}) and (\ref{eqn:pogh3}) coincide.
 In \cite{Poghossian3} it was noted that